Officer Candidate School (United States Army): Selection

 After completing the initial interview the prospective officer candidate will take the ASVAB and need to make at least a 110 GT score.
-The prospective candidate then must complete a short essay about why they want to be an Army officer, provide identification (usually a birth certificate and Social Security card), pass a background check, provide a minimum of 3 letters of recommendation, and complete a physical medical exam.
+The prospective candidate then must complete a short essay about why they want to become an Army Officer, provide identification (usually a birth certificate and Social Security card), pass a background check, provide a minimum of 3 letters of recommendation, and complete a physical medical exam.

-After successful completion of these steps, the recruiter may then conduct the officer candidate through an Army Physical Fitness Test.
-Upon reaching a score on the test that the recruiter deems to be acceptable (usually in the range of 270 and above), the officer candidate will be scheduled to conduct an interview board.
-The interview board is conducted by three officers, usually two captains and headed by a major.
-Upon successfully passing the interview board the prospective officer candidate is accepted into the program and has a week to sign the contract.
+After successful completion of these steps, the Officer Candidate will be scheduled to conduct an interview board.
+The interview board is conducted by three officers, usually two Captains and headed by a Major.
+Upon successfully passing the interview board the prospective Officer Candidate will be screened by U.S. Army Recruiting Command.
+Once accepted into the program, the Officer Candidate will have a week to enlist into the U.S. Army or Army Reserve.
+Applicants seeking to become Officers within the Army National Guard have the option to attend Federal OCS upon enlistment as a “09S.”
+Alternatively, they can attend Traditional & Accelerated OCS programs conducted by state RTIs.